programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Because you are using your local computer, the IIIF Tiler will populate `info.json` files for your images with your [local server address](https://en.wikipedia.org/wiki/Localhost) as the reference.
 For your images to be properly displayed, they need to reference the server they are actually located on.
 This will be a GitHub server.

 After all files have uploaded successfully to GitHub, open the `info.json` file for each image and update the `@id` field to: “https://`YOUR-GITHUB-USERNAME`.github.io/`YOUR-REPO-NAME`/images/`YOUR-IMAGE-NAME`”.

+{% include figure.html filename="en-or-iiif-images-and-manifests-github-07.png" alt="Part of an info.json file for a IIIF image.
+Line 29 with '@id' is highlighted in green, pointing to the edited image URI." caption="Figure 7.
+The updated image URI in an info.json file for an uploaded IIIF image processed using iiif-tiler." %}

 <div class="alert alert-warning">
 Make sure you commit your changes as you go so that they save!